biotite-dev/biotite/doc/index.rst

 functions for sequence manipulations and global/local alignments.
 On top of the actual sequence data, the subpackage can also handle sequence features, to annotate your sequences with the respective functionality.
-Eventually the data can be visualized in different *Matplotlib* based representations, ranging from sequence alignments to feature maps
+Eventually, the data can be visualized in different *Matplotlib* based representations, ranging from sequence alignments to feature maps.

 .. image:: /examples/gallery/sequence/images/sphx_glr_sw_genome_search_001.png
    :width: 48 %